rsanchezmo/gym-llm/README.md

 > [!NOTE]
-> As it will depend on your hardware, the model size and the fact that LLMs are not real time (high action rates: e.g. 20fps) this repo does not care about it.
-This type of agents will be suitable for high level control and planning, with low action rates!
+> As inference is hardware and model size dependant, real time environments are not a proper use case (high action rates: e.g. 20fps).
+However, real time environments are tested as if the inference was fast enough.
+LLM agents should be suitable for high level control and planning, with low action rates!

 The library offers:
 - `LLMWrapper`: A wrapper for `gymnasium` environments so you define the minimum requirements for the agent to interact with the environment: observation schema, action schema and goal description.
 - `Agent`: An agent class to ask for actions based on the previous observations and actions.
+- `run_experiment`: A utility function to run the experiment with the configuration file.
+- `parse_config`: A function to parse the configuration file.

 ## Installation
 To install the `gym-llm` package, run the following command: